Azita Ghanizada: Life and career

 Her first main role on television was in 2008, when Ghanizada joined the cast of the General Hospital prime-time spin-off General Hospital: Night Shift for season 2 as Dr. Saira Batra, a specialist in holistic medicine.
-The following year she joined the all-star cast of the television pilot Tough Trade starring opposite Sam Shepard and Cary Elwes, from Weeds creator Jenji Kohan, and executive producer T Bone Burnett.
+The following year, she joined the all-star cast of the television pilot Tough Trade starring opposite Sam Shepard and Cary Elwes, from Weeds creator Jenji Kohan, and executive producer T Bone Burnett.
 In 2010, she joined David Strathairn as a primary cast member of the American Syfy Channel series Alphas where she played Rachel Pirzad, a woman with enhanced sensory abilities.
 Alphas was picked up to series in 2011 but only lasted two seasons.
 She went on to film the comedy pilot Ellen More or Less in 2014 as a primary cast member for NBC directed by Peyton Reed, the television pilot was not picked up to series.

-In 2016, Azita appeared in the feature Complete Unknown opposite Rachel Weisz and Michael Shannon, in 2017 she began production on Kevin Smith's feature film KillRoy Was Here.
+In 2016, Ghanizada appeared in the feature Complete Unknown, opposite Rachel Weisz and Michael Shannon.
+Her performance led to her being named "One of The 7 Sundance Break-out Actresses You Need to Know".
+In 2017, she began production on Kevin Smith's feature film KillRoy Was Here.
 In 2019, she began recurring roles on both Ballers and Good Trouble.

-In 2022 she made her Broadway Debut in the stage adaptation of The Kite Runner on Broadway, cast as Soraya (original).